l

 Sugar water feeders provide food for hummingbirds (and summer bats) and we make them available every day of the year.
-However, one of the joys-and for many people goals-of gardening in the Southwest is attracting hummingbirds while, at the same time, beautifying their property.
-Since we moved to SE Arizona, 15 species of hummingbirds have occurred locally, 11 in our yard.
-A surprising variety of small annuals and perennials, shrubs, vines, trees, and even potted plants, are available to attract hummingbirds.
-Many are low-water SW natives, or similarily drought-tolerant plants from other regions.
-Our hummingbird spring begins with an assortment of Penstemons (beard-tongues), Coral Honeysuckle, and Pomegranate, and continues with a variety of Salvias, Agastaches, Desert Willow, Ocotillo, Hummingbird Trumpet, and a few other odds and ends.
-Many of these also provide nectar for orioles, butterflies and native bees and their seeds are eaten by Lesser Goldfinches.
+However, one of the joys--and for many people goals--of gardening in the Southwest is attracting hummingbirds while beautifying their property.
+Since we moved to SE Arizona, at least 15 species of hummingbirds have occurred locally, 13 in our yard.
+Gardeners will find a surprising variety of small annuals and perennials, shrubs, vines, trees, and even potted plants that are available to attract hummingbirds.
+Many are low-water SW natives, or similarly drought tolerant plants from other regions.
+Our hummingbird spring begins with an assortment of Penstemons (beardtongues), Coral Honeysuckle, and Pomegranate, and continues with a variety of Salvias, Agastaches, Desert Willow, Ocotillo, Hummingbird Trumpet, and a few other odds and ends.
+Many of these also provide nectar for orioles, butterflies and native bees, and their seeds are eaten by Lesser Goldfinches.

 A native of the eastern U.S., Coral Honeysuckle (Lonicera sempervirens) is a valuable hummingbird attractant.
 It's a good choice for covering a section of fence if a visual screen is desired (18 April 2010).